coinForRich/coin-for-rich/docs/lessons.md

 Charting
 How can you render accurate charts when there are empty minutes?
-To render more accurate OHLC charts, empty minutes among non-empty minutes are provided with OHLC averaged from their surrounding non-empty minutes (within the limit number queried) to become dummy minutes.
-I have not found a better way to create dummy minutes.
+To render more accurate OHLC charts (in terms of candlesticks' relative distances), empty minutes among non-empty minutes are provided with OHLC averaged from their surrounding non-empty minutes (within the limit number queried) to become dummy minutes.
+I have not found a better way to create dummy minutes so far.

+# Limitations
+Websockets
+Disconnections are expected.
+Thus, data are expected to have gaps